 Swiss Federal Supreme Court, 27 February 2014, BGE 140 III 139; 8 July 2003, BGE 129 III 675 and 7 November 2011, BGE 138 III 36.

 4.1 Constitution of the arbitral tribunal

-4.1.1 Pursuant to article 179(1) of the Swiss CPIL, arbitrators will be appointed, removed or replaced in accordance with the agreement of the parties.
+4.1.1 Pursuant to article 179(1) of the Swiss CPIL, arbitrators will be appointed or replaced in accordance with the agreement of the parties.
 The parties may also refer to the procedural rules of an agreed arbitral institution, such as the Swiss Rules.

-4.1.2 If there is no agreement between the parties, or if the rules of the selected arbitral institution are silent, the parties may request the assistance of the state court in the seat of arbitration, which will then act in accordance with the relevant provisions of the CPC.
-Where the parties have agreed that a state court shall appoint the arbitrator, the judge must make the appointment, unless a summary assessment shows that there is no valid arbitration agreement between the parties.
+4.1.4 Where the parties have agreed that a state court shall appoint or replace the arbitrator, the judge must make the appointment or replacement, unless a summary assessment shows that there is no valid arbitration agreement between the parties.